yuenalaw/languageappreport/main.typ

 Finally, the UserWordReview model is utilised to store information for the spaced repetition algorithm.

 This algorithm is inspired by Anki's own implementation, where a user ranks a certain flashcard's difficulty from 0-5, where 5 is a perfect response.
-In my implementation, this is calculated from how many of these exercises per word are wrong (seen later when discussing frontend, each word gets reviewed 5 times through 5 different exercises).
+In my implementation, this is calculated from how many of these exercises per word are correct (seen later when discussing frontend, each word gets reviewed 5 times through 5 different exercises).
 A perfect 5/5 score would thus give a user a ranking of 5.
 The calculation also requires the number of previous repetitions of this flashcard, its previous ease factor (a floating point number generated by the last iteration of the spaced reptition algorithm to determine the number of days before the next review), and the previous interval that the user has seen the word.
 Additionally, I added a field called 'next_review' so that querying is easier.
 I simply have to query all reviews where next_review is less than or equal to today, which can then immediately be shown to the user.

 The algorithm spits out a new interval (the number of days for the next review), increments the number of repetitions, and calculates the new ease factor that has been adjusted based on how well the flashcard was remembered.
 All of this information gets sent to the server after every 'lesson' gets completed.